uweraliliane/HiddenHungerRwanda/README.md

 Despite commendable progress in food security, over **33% of Rwandan children under five** still suffer from **stunting** due to chronic undernutrition and hidden hunger (micronutrient deficiencies).

-This project uses **machine learning and geospatial analysis** to identify at-risk populations and inform targeted interventions.
+This project uses **machine learning and geospatial analysis** to identify at‑risk populations and inform targeted interventions.
 A user-friendly dashboard empowers policymakers, NGOs, and public health professionals to make data-driven decisions.

 ---